William Rhodes (American football)

-William Castle Rhodes (July 5, 1869 – February 5, 1914) was American football player and coach.
+William Castle Rhodes (July 5, 1869 – February 5, 1914) was an American football player and coach.
 Rhodes played tackle at Yale University from 1887 to 1890 and was selected for the 1890 College Football All-America Team.
-After playing for the Cleveland Athletic Club and coaching at Western Reserve in 1891, Rhodes return to his alma mater to served head coach for the Yale Bulldogs football team in 1893 and 1894, compiling a record of 26–1.
+After playing for the Cleveland Athletic Club and coaching at Western Reserve in 1891, Rhodes returned to his alma mater to serve as head coach for the Yale Bulldogs football team in 1893 and 1894, compiling a record of 26–1.
 Rhodes' 1894 team won all 16 of its games and was later recognized as a national champion by a number of selectors.

 Football player at Yale

 A native of Cleveland, Ohio, Rhodes went east to enroll at Yale University.
 At Yale, he played on the 1888 Yale football team that was coached by Walter Camp and included five players who were later inducted into the College Football Hall of Fame: George Washington Woodruff, Amos Alonzo Stagg, Lee "Bum" McClung, Pudge Heffelfinger, and Pa Corbin.

 Rhodes was also elected captain of the 1889 Yale football team, but he declined to serve.
 He was then elected, and did serve as, captain of the 1890 team.
 As captain of the 1890 team, Rhodes led Yale to a 32–0 win over Princeton in front of 25,000 spectators in Brooklyn.
 Though he was a lineman, Rhodes played an important role as a rusher in the 1890 Princeton game.
 He set up Yale's first touchdown with a run that took the ball to within two feet of the goal line, had another run of 30 yards, scored a touchdown and returned a punt through the Princeton line for a gain of 25 yards.
 One newspaper described Rhodes' reaction to the victory as follows:"The deep frown that has mantled the face of Capt William Castle Rhodes of the Yale foot-ball eleven since Saturday, gave way to a smile this afternoon.
 The smile became a genuine grin, as one by one the teeth of the Princeton Tiger were drawn, until by a score of 32 to 0 the formidable beast lay helpless and humiliated."

 Rhodes had a reputation as an aggressive player.
 In the 1889 Yale–Princeton game, Rhodes was disqualified due to rough play early in the second half.
 Prior to the 1890 Harvard–Yale game, one newspaper noted that Harvard's tackle would have to "look out" for Rhodes and questioned whether he could withstand "the hard knocks and blows which Yale's captain has the reputation of giving."
 Another newspaper focused on Rhodes' ability to cover the entire field of play: "Rhodes is an experienced and exceedingly talented player.
 He handles his man well, knows where to put them and literally seems to cover the whole field himself."